ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 # IANA Considerations {#IANA}

-This document requests two IANA actions as described in the following subsections.
+This document requests three IANA actions as described in the following subsections.

-## New structured-dns-error Media Type
+## Media Type Registration

 This document requests IANA to register the "application/json+structured-dns-error" media type in the "Media